• Home

 Inside the Alcazar looking out

 I took this photo from inside the Alcazar in Segovia.
 When I looked through the arches and saw the winding road just waiting for someone to come along, it reminded me of the journey we are on and the path I (we) have chosen.
-I have always been a writer, whether is was seminars for work, product copy, training material…the TFE blog, diary as a kid.
+I have always been a writer, whether it was seminars for work, product copy, training material…the TFE blog, diary as a kid.
 Now, I get to travel and write…my two passions.

 Arches in Aranjuez

 Oh, I get to take pics too!
 I can see my son rolling his eyes with that last sentence.
-We traveled a lot and I was always taking photos (the kids, random objects, junk…).
+We traveled a lot, and I was always taking photos (the kids, random objects, junk…).
 So now three loves are combined.
 Not bad.

 Nest- La GranjaIsn’t this stork nest cool?
 The building is The Royal Glass Factory of La Granja, Spain.
-It is as old as the Palace (1700’s).
-Now, I am rambling which brings me to the fourth love.
+It is as old as the Palace (1700s).
+Now, I am rambling, which brings me to the fourth love.
 You know where I am going with this.

 Ray in the Prince's Garden Aranjuez

 This man has made it possible for me to pursue what makes my heart sing.
 He also is giving me a rather free hand on where we will eventually divide our time.
-Saturday I leave for Mexico.
-I will be writing but I will be checking out the area as a possible home base.
+Saturday, I leave for Mexico.
+I will be writing, but I will be checking out the area as a possible home base.
 Two birds with one stone.
-You can probably guess where the other area is but MAYBE not.
+You can probably guess where the other area is, but MAYBE not.

 Filed Under: Lifestyle Tagged With: blogging, change, loss, travel